Strobesstrobes

 What changed in the 2023 OWASP API Top 10?

-The 2023 edition merged the old excessive-data-exposure and mass-assignment entries into BOPLA (API3), added Unrestricted Access to Sensitive Business Flows (API6) and Unsafe Consumption of APIs (API10), and renamed several categories to be clearer.
-The emphasis on authorization risks at the top of the list became stronger.
+The 2023 edition merged the old excessive-data-exposure and mass-assignment entries into BOPLA (API3), added Unrestricted Access to Sensitive Business Flows (API6) and Unsafe Consumption of APIs (API10), and renamed several categories for clarity.
+The emphasis on authorization risks at the top of the list grew stronger.

 What is the difference between BOLA, BOPLA, and BFLA?